-Since thin current sheets are closely associated with the onset of magnetic reconnection, a thinner duskside magnetotail current sheet suggests that reconnection may occur more frequently on the duskside than dawnside current sheet.
-Recent studies on the location of magnetotail reconnection sites at Earth [Nagai et al., 2013; Genestreti et al., 2014] show that reconnection sites tend to occur on the duskside of the current layer for the entire solar cycle.
-The occurrence of magnetic structures that formed as a result of magnetotail reconnection, such as flux ropes, traveling compression regions [Imber et al., 2011], and dipolarization fronts [Liu et al., 2013], is also found to have similar dawn-dusk asymmetries with higher occurrence rate on the duskside current sheet.
-Oxygen ions were also observed to have higher density on the duskside of Earth's plasma sheet, which coincides with region of higher reconnection rate.
+Since thin current sheets are closely associated with the onset of magnetic reconnection, a thinner dusk-side magnetotail current sheet suggests that reconnection may occur more frequently on the dusk than dawn-side current sheet.
+Recent studies on the location of magnetotail reconnection sites at Earth [Nagai et al., 2013a; Genestreti et al., 2014] show that reconnection sites tends to occur on the dusk-side of the current layer for the entire solar cycle.
+The occurrence of magnetic structures formed as a result of magnetotail reconnection, such as flux ropes, travelling compression regions (TCR) [Imber et al., 2011] and dipolarization fronts [Liu et al., 2013] are also found to have similar dawn-dusk asymmetries with higher occurrence rate on the dusk-side current sheet.
+Oxygen ions were also observed to have higher density on the dusk-side of Earth's plasma sheet, which coincides with region of higher reconnection rate.
 The effects of heavy ions (in particular O+ at Earth) have on magnetic reconnection is still an active area of research and debate within the terrestrial magnetosphere community.
-A natural question would be the following: what effects do the dawn-dusk asymmetry of heavy planetary ions in Mercury's plasma sheet have on magnetic reconnection?
-Magnetic reconnection is the dominant plasma process that transfers momentum and energy into Mercury's inner tail region by converting stored magnetic energy in the tail lobe into kinetic energy of the plasma in the plasma sheet.
-High reconnection rates at Mercury's magnetopause [Slavin and Holzer, 1979; Slavin et al., 2009; DiBraccio et al., 2013] increase the overall energy in Mercury's magnetotail by loading it with magnetic flux.
-Observations of dipolarization [Sundberg et al., 2012], substorms activity [Slavin et al., 2010; Sun et al., 2015], and plasmoids [DiBraccio et al., 2015a; Sun et al., 2016] support the idea of rapid dissipation of magnetic energy in the tail through magnetic reconnection.
-Magnetotail reconnection sends newly reconnected closed (i.e., connected to Mercury) and open (i.e., connected to solar wind) magnetic field lines planetward and tailward of the reconnection X line, respectively.
-At Earth, these newly reconnected closed field lines embedded in high-speed bursty bulk flows (BBFs) brake as they encounter the stronger magnetic fields and higher plasma pressures found in the inner magnetosphere [Baumjohann et al., 1999].
-The aggregate effect of multiple BBFs braking and pressure gradient associated with the flow diversion generates perpendicular and field-aligned currents that flow opposite to the cross-tail current (i.e., dusk to dawn) and upward (downward) on the dawnside (duskside) of the braking region.
-The perpendicular and field-aligned currents close through Earth's ionosphere, leading to the formation of the terrestrial substorm current wedge (SCW) and the onset of the auroral substorm [Hesse and Birn, 1991; Shiokawa et al., 1998; Baumjohann et al., 1999].
-Earlier observations of substorm activity [Slavin et al., 2010; Sun et al., 2016] indicate that Mercury is electrodynamically coupled to its magnetotail through field-aligned currents in the manner similar to Earth.
+A natural question would be: what effects do the dawn-dusk asymmetry of heavy planetary ions in Mercury's plasma sheet have on magnetic reconnection?

+Magnetic reconnection is the dominant plasma process that transfer momentum and energy into Mercury's inner tail region by converting stored magnetic energy in the tail lobe into kinetic energy of the plasma in the plasma sheet.
+High reconnection rates at Mercury's magnetopause [Slavin and Holzer, 1979; Slavin et al., 2009; Dibraccio et al., 2013] increase the overall energy in Mercury's magnetotail by loading it with magnetic flux.
+Observations of dipolarization [Sundberg et al., 2012], substorms activity [Slavin et al., 2010; Sun et al., 2015] and plasmoids [DiBraccio et al., 2015a; Sun et al., 2016] supports the idea of rapid dissipation of magnetic energy in the tail through magnetic reconnection.
+Magnetotail reconnection sends newly-reconnected closed (i.e., connected to Mercury) and open (i.e., connected to solar wind) magnetic field lines planetward and tailward of the reconnection Xline, respectively.
+At Earth, these newly-reconnected closed field lines embedded in high speed bursty-bulk flows (BBFs) brake as they encounter the stronger magnetic fields and higher plasma pressures found in the inner magnetosphere [Baumjohann et al., 1999].
+The aggregate effect of multiple BBFs braking and pressure gradient associated with the flow diversion generates perpendicular and field-aligned currents that flows opposite to the crosstail current (i.e., dusk to dawn) and upward (downward) on the dawn-side (dusk-side) of the braking region.
+The perpendicular and field-aligned currents closes through Earth's ionosphere, leading to the formation of the terrestrial substorm current wedge (SCW) and the onset of the auroral substorm [Hesse and Birn, 1991; Shiokawa et al., 1998; Baumjohann et al., 1999].
+Earlier observations of substorm activity [Slavin et al., 2010; Sun et al., 2016] indicates that Mercury is electrodynamically coupled to its magnetotail through field-aligned currents in the manner similar to Earth.
 However, to date, no direct measurement of Mercury's substorm current wedge formation has been made.